 1. The best-known: Unsplash

 The library of royalty-free images offered by Unsplash has been compiled by a community of amateur and professional photographers.
 With more than a million images listed, this library is one of the most extensive out there.
-The site majors on the “inspiration” aspect, with a regularly updated home page featuring the best photos of the week.
+The site places a strong focus on “inspiration”, with a regularly updated home page featuring the best photos of the week.

 2. The most varied: Pexels

-The Pexels site relies on contributions from photography buffs to increase its database, and organises competitions and awards to promote its young talents.
+The Pexels website relies on contributions from photography buffs to increase its database, and organises competitions and awards to promote its young talent.
 Original pro-quality photos and access to a library of royalty-free, copyright-free videos.
 The site is available in French and also offers interesting sorting options, such as search by popularity or by colour.